emily0906/emily0906.github.io/index.md

 * Learned and applied C#

 **Tourist web design**
-* Learn and implied user design centre to design a good website
+* Learn and implied user design centre to design a good website.
-* Learn and applied HTML, CSS, JQuery, Javacript
+* Learn and applied HTML, CSS, JQuery, Javacript.